OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 extensions of the Bid Request:

 First, The Transmission Request object in an OpenRTB request keeps the same structure.
-It embedded in the `ext` field of each impression.
+It is embedded in the `ext` field of each impression.
 It is reachable at `imp`.`ext`.`prebid_sso`.

 Second, the Pseudonymous-Identifiers structure change in the OpenRTB request to take the